 Team building at institute level

-Mechanical Engineer at UCL in 2017
+Mechanical Engineer at UCLouvain in 2017

 Main project: Development of high-fidelity numerical methods for the simulation of the aerothermal ablation of space debris during atmospheric entry

 This project, lead in collabaration with the von Karman Institute (VKI) and Cenaero, aims at developing high-fidelity numerical methods for the simulation of the aerothermal ablation of space debris during an atmospheric entry.

 The number of space debris orbiting the Earth is becoming increasingly problematic for the integrity of operational satellites and the future access to space.
 The many space debris mitigation projects currently under study require an accurate prediction of the degradation of these objects when they re-enter the atmosphere in order to comply with the severe re-entry safety requirements.

 Dedicated engineering softwares are used to assess the survivability of these debris.
 However, the correlation-based models implemented in these software lack accuracy and they do not allow to gain insight into the complex flow phenomena taking place near the surface of the body, yet essential for the conception of new satellites designed for demise.
 That is why CFD methods are needed to study this complex situation.
 But the methods currently available rely on simplifying assumptions that compromise the reliability of the results.